Last Updated on December 14, 2025 by “Talha”

 Do note that this post will contain spoilers, so make sure you’ve watched the whole episode before reading any further.

-Bad Travelling beginning explained
+Bad Travelling Analysis

 The moral dilemma in “Bad Travelling” serves as the core of its narrative tension and provokes deep ethical contemplation.
 The episode skillfully pushes the boundaries of conventional morality, challenging viewers to reflect on the age-old question: do the ends justify the means?

 This scenario is a classic example of utilitarian ethics, which suggests that the morally right action is the one that produces the most good or the least harm.
 Torrin’s actions could be seen as a utilitarian decision—choosing the lesser of two evils.
-However, the episode also challenges this view by presenting the personal stories and suffering of the crew members, which humanizes them and complicates a purely utilitarian judgement.
+However, the episode also challenges this view by presenting the personal stories and suffering of the crew members, which humanises them and complicates a purely utilitarian judgment.

-Bad Travelling ending explained
+Bad Travelling Ending explained

 Finally, Torrin directs the ship’s path toward the deserted island and descends to the hull to falsely report to the Thanapod their arrival at Phaedin Island.
 However, while conversing with the Thanapod, he leaks oil from the drums and sets the ship on fire.
 He dives overboard and onto an emergency boat that is already waiting for him in the water.